Graphic designer to Legal123: “Who owns the copyright to my Infographic designs?”

 But an Infographic is a special case.
 It’s normally a collaborative work, where a researcher will collect the facts and write the takeaway summary points and a graphic designer will layout the design and create the graphic images.

-By default, the graphic designer owns the rights and the copyright of the images.
+By default, the graphic designer owns the rights and the infographic copyright.

 So from the lack of a proper agreement and understanding by his client, our graphic designer has the right to go back to the client and the designer who is portraying the image as her own and claim damages (if suffered).
 He is also due a share of any revenue that the image produced.
 The bogus designer is required to remove her name and give him credit for his work everywhere she posted the work, both on and off the internet.
 And provide an apology.
 Ouch.